YanivBir/K-Means/README.md

 program random some points and gives them, a velocity vector in a way that makes them converge to the central point at the end of the time.

-At the begging, I implemented the k-means algorithm on one computer in sequential .
+At the begging, I implemented the k-means algorithm on one computer in sequential.
 I used a small file (100 points) to check the implementation.
 Then I run a larger file.

 Next I started to implement the parallel code.